What's next for CSPs? | Light Reading

 Incredibly shrinking worlds

 As lockdowns were imposed around the world, one place above all has become the center of many people's worlds: home.
 The merging of home and work has changed behavior, in many cases possibly for good.
-Some 98% of people say that they want working from home to be a feature of their working lives from now on and throughout the rest of their careers, according to the World Economic Forum.
+Even before the pandemic hit, 99% of people said they would like to work remotely at least some of the time for the rest of their careers in a 2019 survey of remote workers by social media firm Buffer that's cited by the World Economic Forum.

 That reconfiguration of where work happens creates some real opportunities for CSPs.
 As their customers depend more and more on reliable connectivity, many say they would pay for services that would help them to work from home more effectively.
 Second, dedicated lines and VPNs are obvious offerings to make available.
 But more advanced solutions should also be on the table.
 Those might include, for example, hardware and software packages to boost productivity, heighten security and help remote workers connect securely to corporate networks.